omerolkun/tidy_directories_up/README.md

 User should assign the "mypath" and "file_number_in_directory" variables.

-The script can run as a start app application of the operating system for automation.
+The script can run as a startup application of the operating system for automation.